drawcall/ppo/README.md

 ## Overview

-Every frontend developer has written his own utils library, and we often encapsulate methods that are often forgotten and easy to forget. ppo is a utility-belt library for JavaScript.
-It and lodash underscore lazy.js almost no coupling.
+Every frontend developer has written his own utils library, and we often write methods that are easily forgotten and highly used. [ppo](https://a-jie.github.io/ppo/) is a super small and useful utils library for JavaScript.
+It and [lodash](https://github.com/lodash/lodash) [underscore](https://github.com/jashkenas/underscore) [lazy.js](https://github.com/dtao/lazy.js) almost no coupling.
 I sorted out the most frequently used function functions in everyday development.
 These functions are almost ubiquitous in your development, and they are not found in lodash underscore.

-Most of the code comes from the stackoverflow site in the high score answer, here to pay tribute to the original author.
+Most of the code comes from the [stackoverflow](https://stackoverflow.com/) site in the high score answer, here to pay tribute to the original author.

+ppo little poor, gzip less than **3k**, so a library you can use it anytime, anywhere without worrying about anything.

 #### View the document please visit [https://a-jie.github.io/ppo/](https://a-jie.github.io/ppo/)